Conner, Thomas. 2015. "‘Our Unseen Friend’: Early Radio and the Tuning In of Woody Guthrie’s Performing Persona." Woody Guthrie Annual, 1 (1): 18-40.

 See my teaching statement, courses taught, guest lectures, and syllabi links here.

-keywords: augmented reality, cyberspace eversion, death studies, embodiment, hauntology, HCI, holography, performance, phenomenology, screenology, space, tele/presence, transhumanism, ubiquitous computing, VR, virtuality
+keywords: augmented reality, cyberspace eversion, death studies (thanatology), embodiment, hauntology, HCI, holography, media studies, performance, phenomenology, re/mediation, screenology, space, tele/presence, transhumanism, ubiquitous computing, VR, virtuality

 & the social protest song